fluhus/coppee/README.md

 -----
 Executing `coppee` will print an informative usage explanation.
 For basic use execute `coppee <directory>`.
-The target directory must contain a file named **.coppee**.
+The target directory should contain a file named **.coppee**.
 In this file are the copying instructions (see dedicated section).

 Instruction File Format